sepp2k/TeSSLa-mirror/docs/phases.md

-Source code
-———TesslaParser—>
+## Translation Phases (v1.2.0)
+The pipeline of translation phases looks as follows:

+TesslaParser → TesslaSyntaxToTessla → Flattener → TypeChecker → TypedTessla2TesslaASTCore → ConstantEvaluator

+### TesslaParser
+* Parses given TeSSLa code by using ANTLR4
+* Is invoked twice: First to parse the given source code and its `includes`, and afterwards to parse the contents of the standard library.

+→ TesslaParser.ParseResult

+### TesslaSyntaxToTessla

+* Translates the parse tree into a Tessla AST
+* Extracts location information from the tokens.

-Tessla
+→ Tessla

+### Flattener

+* Turns nested expressions into a flat, three-address-code-like structure
+* Append a unique numeric value to each identifier to make them unique across the entire specification
-———Flattener—> (turns nested expressions into a flat, three-address-code-like structure; also removes and replaces alpha-numeric identifiers with numeric IDs that are unique across the whole program; original names are kept around for error messages and debugging purposes; adds scope objects to the global and macro scopes, which map identifiers to their associated expressions (replacing the list of statements), and produces errors for conflicting definitions in the same scope; block expressions are removed and hoisted into the surrounding macro scope or the global scope)
+* Adds scope objects to the global and macro scopes, which map identifiers to their associated expressions, and produces errors for conflicting definitions in the same scope
+* Removes block expressions and hoists them into the surrounding macro scope or the global scope)
+* Transforms modules into records
+* Resolves imports of modules by replacing usages of imported identifiers by a member-access on that module.

-FlatTessla
+→ FlatTessla

+### TypeChecker

+* Annotates every expression with its type
+* Checks for type errors
-———TypeChecker—> (finds type errors, annotates every sub-expression with its type and auto-converts constant expressions to `default(nil, value)`-streams where needed)
+* Converts constant value expressions to `default(nil, value)`-streams where needed
+* Converts primitive n-ary operator applications on streams `a + b` with an n-ary signal lift `slift(a, b, +)`

-TypedTessla
+→ TypedTessla
-———ConstantEvaluator—> (evaluates constant expressions, expands macros and turns objects into separate streams)
-TesslaCore
-———Cycle detection—> (produces error for recursive streams without last, delay or delayedLast)
-TesslaCore

-Additional optimizations (such as common subexpression elimination and dead code elimination) will be added as a TesslaCore->TesslaCore phase after cycle detection.
+### TypedTessla2TesslaASTCore

+* Translates from the old TeSSLa 1.0 AST of the previous phase to the newly introduced AST in version 1.2.

+→ TesslaAST.Typed

+### ConstantEvaluator

+* Uses the externs defined in `RuntimeExterns` to evaluate constant expressions.

+→ TesslaAST.Core